heerpatel0615-beep/project-2/README.md

 2. Run the program
 3. Select an option from the menu

-Incase if python file is not working, take a look at text files where all 3 outputs are presented
+Incase if python file is not working, take a look at text files where all 3 outputs are represented
-5. Follow the instructions displayed on the screen